 To protect the rights of heirs, the law requires us to temporarily freeze access to any accounts or safe-deposit boxes held by the deceased and their spouse or partner (including joint accounts).
 That doesn't always make things easy when it comes to dealing with the deceased's banking affairs.
-At KBC, we have specialist estates advisers who make sure that you can still pay the bills.

 Why are the deceased's bank accounts frozen?

-When one of our account holders or their partner dies, we are legally required to do two things:
+When one of our account holders or their partner dies, we are legally required to do two things

 - Send a due and proper tax return to the tax authorities